Bundesvision Song Contest 2012

+Contest overview

 The winner of the Bundesvision Song Contest 2012 was Xavas (Xavier Naidoo and Kool Savas) with the song "Schau nicht mehr zurück", representing Baden-Württemberg, the song also reached number 2 in the German singles chart.
 In second place was Laing (band) representing Saxony, and third place to Ich kann fliegen representing Lower Saxony.

 Rüdiger Linhof, and Weber, members from Sportfreunde Stiller from 2008, return to the contest as part of "Phantom Orchester" singing with Fiva, representing Bavaria for a second time.
 Boris Lauterbach from Fettes Brot who represented Schleswig-Holstein in 2005, returns under the name "Der König tanzt" representing Hamburg.

 Berlin's 2006 winning band Seeed, performed as the opening act, singing "Augenbling" and "Beautiful".
 Tim Bendzko performed as the interval act singing his winning song from 2011, "Wenn Worte meine Sprache wären".

 10 of the 16 states awarded themselves the maximum of 12 points, with Bavaria, Berlin, Brandenburg, Hesse, Rhineland-Palatinate, and Saxony-Anhalt awarding themselves 10, 8, 8, 8, 10, and 8 points respectively.